 Doors open at 2:30 – General Seating

 The Riverdale Share Concert is a diverse holiday celebration held every December in Toronto’s vibrant Riverdale neighbourhood.
 It’s made possible by the contributions of residents, businesses, students, volunteers, civic leaders, and some of Toronto’s most celebrated artists.
-This 100% volunteer-run organization raised over $60,000 and truckloads of food for families in crisis in the community in one afternoon!
+This 100% volunteer-run organization has raised hundreds of thousands of dollars and truckloads of food for local charities that support families in need in the community over the years!

 348 Danforth Ave

 TREASURE ISLAND TOYS